-Full Year - 5 Credits Offered in Grade 10, 11
+Full Year - 5 Credits

+Offered in Grade 10, 11

 Prerequisites: Honors Algebra 2 and Honors Geometry.
+Teacher recommendation or approval by the Supervisor of Mathematics

 This course provides a comprehensive study of trigonometry, analytic geometry, and elementary functions.
 Topics in trigonometry include functions, trigonometry of right and oblique triangles, graphing, inverse functions, equations and identities.
 The focus in analytic geometry will be polynomial functions and rational functions.
 Also covered are exponential, logarithmic and parametric functions, advanced algebra topics, probability, and sequence and series, and conic sections.
 Pre-calculus mathematics extends and applies skills and concepts from algebra and geometry.
 Graphing calculators will be used extensively.
 This rigorous course is designed for the student interested in further study in mathematics, science or engineering.
 This course meets the Mathematics credit requirement for graduation.